oschonrock/hibp/README.md

 found  = 5BAA61E4C9B93F3F0682250B6CF8331B7EE68FD8:10434004
 ```

-Performance will be mainly down to your disk and be around 15-20ms per uncached query, and <0.2ms cached.
+Performance will be mainly down to your disk and be 5-8ms per uncached
+query, and <0.3ms cached.
+See below for further improved performance
+with `--toc2`

 ### Running a local server: `hibp-server`